 George Dunbar was born in New Orleans, Louisiana in 1927.
 He studied at the Tyler School of Art at Temple University and later received a BFA in painting from the Grande Chaumiere in Paris in 1953.

-Since his first solo exhibition in Philadelphia in 1953, Dunbar’s artwork has been displayed in museums, galleries and exhibits around the world, including a one man show on his works in gold leaf, “Dunbar: Mining the Surfaces,” displayed at the New Orleans Museum of Art.
-His public works can be viewed at such esteemed Museums as the British Museum, the Ogden Museum of Southern Art and the New Orleans Museum of Art.
+Since his first solo exhibition in Philadelphia in 1953, Dunbar’s artwork has been displayed in museums, galleries, and exhibits around the world, including a one-man show of his works in gold leaf, “Dunbar: Mining the Surfaces,” displayed at the New Orleans Museum of Art.
+His public works can be viewed at such esteemed museums as the British Museum, the Whitney Museum of American Art, the Ogden Museum of Southern Art, and the New Orleans Museum of Art.

 Dunbar currently works and resides on Bayou Bonfouca in Slidell, Louisiana.